 The carnivore diet has the potential to create an acidic environment perfect for urinary tract infections and prostate inflammation in women and men respectively.

-There are many sound reasons to eat fiber, with one of the most important being the impact fiber rich foods have on the microbiome.
+There are many sound reasons to eat fiber, with one of the most important being the impact fiber rich foods can have on the microbiome.
 When we eat complex carbohydrates like yams, broccoli, rolled oats, apples, and other plant foods, the plant matter ferments in the colon, which is a good thing.
-It’s the fermentation process that generates short chain fatty acids like butyrate which we use for energy and which also line and protect the wall of the gut.
+It’s the fermentation process that generates short chain fatty acids, like butyrate, which lines and protects the gut wall while also providing the body energy.
 By removing all fiber from the diet and eating only meat, you increase the likelihood two things will happen: